sjbrown/misc_work/lang_notes.rst

  * Arrow functions! "this" is set to the this value of the enclosing execution context.
 Just by the 2 characters ->.
 Really fails the explicit-versus-implicit zen.
+ * Creating a new Error class is a minefield: https://stackoverflow.com/questions/783818/how-do-i-create-a-custom-error-in-javascript

 Python
  * "def" should be "func" or "function"
+ * colons are: function signature enders, for/while loop enders, slice mini-lang delimiters, dict-constructing mini-lang delimiters
+  * for slicing into an array: myarray⟦:-2:4⟧, myarray⟦:⟧ (or also myarray⟦⟧)
+   * how does this work for assignment? myarray[3] = 33
+   * maybe use the @ for that instead:
+    * myarray@3 = 33
+    * myarray@i+1 = 33  # ambiguous!!
+    * mydict@'some key' = 33
+    * mydict@('key a', 'key b') = 33, 88
+   * best alternative may be different behaviour depending on which side of the equals sign the symbol is on.
+But that seems not great.
+  * dict-constructing mini-lang can still work d = {'a': 3}
+  * maybe reserve colons for encloser mini-langs?
+  * it's just really, really different, though.
+  * different symbols: myarray⟦2~9⟧, myarray⟦~-2|4⟧, myarray⟦⟧, myarray⟦|4⟧
  * Corallory to the one in Javascript, you have to put quotes around all your key names when you're making a struct-like dict
  * "is" and == is confusing.
 Novices often want to use "is" everywhere